Lxiangyue/academic-website/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: Master in Software Engineering
+  - course: Master in School of Software
     institution: Beihang University
     year: 2018
-  - course: BSc in Software Engineering
+  - course: BSc in School of Software
     institution: Northeast Normal University
     year: 2014